sammiopalewski/FinalProjectWebsite/README.md

 ## Methodology <a name="meth"></a>

 Here is some code that we used to develop our analysis.
 This is the code we used to conduct our regression analysis between subscriber count and stock returns for Disney Disney Plus respectively.
 We repeated these regressions.
+We had to make sure that the data for subscriber count matched stock returns, so we had to claculate quarter returns and filter our stock return data to the accuarte dates.
 The methodology for the event analysis in found on our dashboard as well as in our report.

-Note that for the purposes of the website, you have to copy this code into the markdown file and
-put the code inside trip backticks with the keyword `python`.

 ```python
 import pandas as pd